experimental-berlin/muzhack/README.md

 5. Access the Webpack dev server at http://localhost:8080 in your browser.
 The app will automatically be refreshed when you make changes to the source code thanks to Webpack's hot reload feature.

 ### Deployment
 MuzHack is deployed as a set of Docker containers to [Google Container Engine](https://cloud.google.com/container-engine) (GKE), which is a [Kubernetes](http://kubernetes.io) service for managing Docker clusters.
 GKE is for all intents and purposes Kubernetes, so read up on the latter in order to understand how MuzHack is deployed.

+We are using two different clusters, staging and production.
+In order to work with each cluster, we use the local `kubectl` command; to configure which cluster kubectl operates on at any given time, issue the command `gcloud container clusters get-credentials $CLUSTER`, where $CLUSTER is the cluster in question (e.g. production or staging).

 #### Updating Deployed Resources
 In order to update a deployed resource, f.ex. a replication controller, use `kubectl apply`.
 For